 Breathtaking Butchart Gardens is another Victoria attraction not to be missed.
 Fifty five acres of gardens delight year round, from thousands of spring bulbs; to fragrant roses and perennial borders in summer; striking russet, gold and red foliage in autumn; to dainty snowdrops and subtle beautiful shrubs in winter.

-The Pacific Rim National Park Reserve is located on the wild west coast of Vancouver Island.
-Here, you can kayak among clusters of alluring islands, where inner waters abound with marine life and rocky shores are lined with caves, trees and beaches.
-Stay in Tofino, a charming coastal village which is rated as one of the top surf towns in the world and has wonderful culinary establishments, galleries, boutiques along with easy access to prime beaches and trails.
-Alternatively, adventure seekers should opt for either easy going Ucluelet, with whale watching, bear watching, fishing, surfing, hiking, biking, zip lining and ocean kayaking all on offer; or majestically located Port Alberni, where hiking, fishing, mountain biking and various water activities can be found.
+For all things wild, make your way to the Pacific Rim National Park Reserve on the west coast of Vancouver Island.
+It’s popular for kayaking expeditions among sheltered islets where inner waters abound with marine life and rocky shores are lined with caves, trees and beaches.
+Stay in charming Tofino, rated as one of the world’s top surf towns with inviting restaurants, galleries, shops and easy access to the beaches and trails.
+Ucluelet is your go to place for whale and bear watching, fishing, surfing, hiking, biking, zip lining and ocean kayaking, while majestically located Port Alberni is also noted for hiking, fishing, mountain biking and water activities.